kbsecret/kbsecret/README.md

 $ cp completions/kbsecret.bash ${YOUR_COMPLETION_DIR}
 ```

-To use the completions for zsh, add the completions directory to your $fpath or copy the \_kbsecret file to any of the directories in it.
+To use the completions for zsh, add the completions directory to your `$fpath` or copy the
+`completions/_kbsecret` file to any of the directories in it.

 Please feel free to contribute completion scripts for other shells!